rayat137/Pose_3D/README.md

 This code is released for the paper "Exploiting temporal information for "Exploiting temporal information for 3D human pose estimation", accepted for ECCV 2018. https://arxiv.org/pdf/1711.08585.pdf

+Please cite our work if you use this code.

 ### Dependencies